Mental Health Facilities Lubbock, TX

 West Texas Centers Terry County - 37.6 miles from Lubbock, TX

 West Texas Centers Terry County is one of mental health facilities in Brownfield, Texas, located at 502 West Broadway Street, 79316 zip code.
 West Texas Centers Terry County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Terry County provides psychotropic medication, group therapy and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
-West Texas Centers Terry County also supports transitional age young adults, seniors or older adults and people with serious mental illness.
-Additional services provided at West Texas Centers Terry County include assertive community treatment, supported housing and supported employment.
+West Texas Centers Terry County provides integrated dual diagnosis disorder treatment, behavior modification and psychotropic medication to seniors 65 or older, adults and children / adolescents.
+West Texas Centers Terry County also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at West Texas Centers Terry County include education services, supported employment and psychosocial rehabilitation services.

 Learn More